 The world’s power grids need a lot of money – and a lot of new mileage – to be on track for net zero.
 Annual grid investment reaches $811 billion by 2030 in BloombergNEF’s Net Zero Scenario, driven by rapid growth rates in clean power, electric vehicles, and other low-carbon technologies.
 That’s nearly three times as much as the flowed into the sector last year.

-Even in a slower, economics-led transition, grid spending soars in the coming years.
+Even in a slower, economics-led transition, grid spending stays elevated compared with past levels.
 BNEF’s Economic Transition Scenario sees annual grid investment hit $483 billion by 2030, 58% above the average investment seen in the first four years of this decade.

 Wires, cables and towers